Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 (snld3d) > conda install -y pypandoc pandoc=2.12
 ```

-Currently, a compiled copy of SNL-Delft3D-FM-CEC must be available for the
+Currently, a compiled copy of SNL-Delft3D-CEC or SNL-Delft3D-FM-CEC must be
-examples to run.
-If the binaries are installed in the standard location in the
+available for the examples to run.
+If the binaries are installed in the
-Delft3D source code (i.e. in the `src/bin` folder), simply copy the required
+standard location in the Delft3D source code (i.e. in the `src/bin` folder),
-files for each example to the source code's  `examples` directory.
-A list of
+simply copy the required files for each example to the source code's
-files required to run each example is provided at the top of the subsections
+`examples` directory.
+A list of files required to run each example is provided
-below.
+at the top of the subsections below.

-Alternatively, the location of SNL-Delft3D-FM-CEC binaries can specified by
+Alternatively, the location of Delft3D binaries can specified by setting the
-setting the `D3D_BIN` environment variable, instead of copying the example
+`D3D_BIN` environment variable, instead of copying the example files.
+To set
-files.
-To set `D3D_BIN`, for example, using PowerShell:
+`D3D_BIN`, for example, using PowerShell:

 ```
 (snld3d) > $env:D3D_BIN = "\path\to\SNL-Delft3D-FM-CEC\src\bin"